mpr1255/death_penalty_xi_era_replication/README.md

 Four sources of data were used for this project.
 An explanation of each of the data sources, how they were gathered and preprocessed, appears below.

 Several of the original data sources are not publicly available, primarily due to copyright concerns.
 This is noted in the relevant section.
-The graphics used from the metadata from those sources are however in this repo, and they can be reproduced based on the code provided.
+The graphics used from the metadata from those sources, however, are in this repo, and they can be reproduced based on the code provided.

+Direct any questions about the data to m dot p dot robertson at anu dot edu dot au.
+It is hoped, however, that any interested party can simply clone or browse this repo and have a thorough understanding of the data used in the paper, how it was processed, and be able to reproduce the analysis.

 ## People's Daily corpus (only partially available)